There are various problems which new business owners encounter through the course of setting up their business.

 Use calendars and planners to ensure you do not miss an appointment or a deadline.
-Your time when used well can, in fact, save you money and earn you revenue.
+Your time when used well can save you money and earn you revenue.

 Money is among the main problems that might lead to the collapse of your business.
-For a brand new company, the biggest mistake is anticipating that you will make instant profit.
+For a brand new company, the biggest mistake is anticipating that you will make an instant profit.

 Young and eager business owners begin a company with little money, assuming they will make huge sales and then invest that cash again in their small business.

 This assumption is not correct.
 Many companies take several years before they make a profit.
 A good example is Twitter, that took 12 years to make a profit!

 Experts advise not to expect profit in the initial years.
 Always prepare for the worst-case scenario.

 Before starting your business, make sure that you have enough money to sustain you for around five years.
 Start slow and be patient.
 Take it ‘step-by-step’ as my father used to say.

-The above post is my take on the most important problems faced by business owners.
+The above post is my take on the most critical problems faced by business owners.
 What do you think?
 Did I miss out anything?
 Let me know.

 Did you like the article?
 Please pin it!